Consumer medicine information

 • You undergo treatments where your blood is treated outside of the body (also known as extracorporeal treatments) that may increase your risk of allergic reactions, treatments such as:

-- Low-density lipoprotein (LDL) apheresis, a technique where LDL is ‘filtered’ out of the blood, using dextran sulfate.
+- low-density lipoprotein (LDL) apheresis, a technique where LDL is 'filtered' out of the blood, using dextran sulphate.

 • You are treated with a blood pressure lowering medicine containing aliskiren and have diabetes or impaired kidney function.

-• You have kidney problems where the blood supply to your kidney is reduced (renal artery stenosis).
+• You have kidney problems where the blood supply to your kidneys is reduced (renal artery stenosis).

-• You are treated with sacubitril/valsartan, a medicine used to treat long term heart failure, as the risk of angioedema (rapid swelling under the skin in an area such as the throat) is increased (see sections ‘Before you start to take it’ and ‘Taking Other Medicines’.
+• You are treated with sacubitril/ valsartan a medicine used to treat long-term heart failure as the risk of angioedema (rapid swelling under the skin in an area such as the throat) is increased (see also ‘Tell your doctor straight away if’ and ‘What if I am taking other medicines’ sections).

 • The packaging is damaged or shows sign of tampering.